superfly/dns-help/providers/dnsmadeeasy.md

  | Apex `CNAME` equivalent | :heavy_check_mark: | |
  | API Access | :heavy_check_mark:| |

-DNS Made Easy offers a `CNAME`-like record for apex domains called an `ANAME` record.
+DNS Made Easy offers a `CNAME`-like record for apex domains [called an `ANAME` record](https://dnsmadeeasy.com/services/anamerecords/).

 # Using the Apex Domain

-1. Log in to your DNS Made Easy account, view the domains that you use DNS Made Easy's Managed DNS with, and select the domain that you want to use with your Fly Edge App.
+1. Log in to your DNS Made Easy account, view the list of domains that DNS Made Easy manages for you, and select the domain that you want to use with your Fly Edge App.

 ![DNS Made Easy - Manage DNS Records for your Domain](./screenshots/dnsmadeeasy/dnsmadeeasy-managed-dns.png "DNS Made Easy - Manage DNS Records for your Domain")